 2. Seeing Your Clients as Individuals

-While it is true that home care patients must be treated in a professional way, seeing them as individuals – not just as paychecks, will go a long way in strengthening your professional bond.
+While it is true that home care clients must be treated in a professional way, seeing them as individuals – not just as paychecks, will go a long way in strengthening your professional bond.
 Asking them polite questions about their health or children or emailing them informational newsletters from time to time are just a few ways to show them they are much more than a paycheck to your business.

 3. Encouraging Clients to Provide Feedback